United States

 - Interviews will be scheduled February-March 2026

-- Notifications of acceptance will be issues in late March 2026
+- Notifications of acceptance will be issued in late March 2026

 - Candidates must be a registered radiographer with at least an associate's degree by July 1, 2026